 On a listed surge protector, you should find a couple of ratings.
 Look for:

-- Response time - Surge protectors don't kick in immediately; there is a very slight delay as they respond to the power surge.
-A longer response time tells you that your computer (or other equipment) will be exposed to the surge for a greater amount of time.
+- Response time: Surge protectors don't kick in immediately; there is a very slight delay as they respond to the power surge.
+A longer response means your equipment will be exposed to the surge for a greater amount of time.
 Look for a surge protector that responds in less than one nanosecond.

 Better surge protectors may come with some sort of guarantee of their performance.
-If you're shopping for more expensive units, look for a protector that comes with a guarantee on your computer.
-If the unit fails to protect your computer from a power surge, the company will actually replace your computer.
-This isn't total insurance, of course -- you'll still lose all the data on your hard drive, which could cost you plenty -- but it is a good indication of the manufacturer's confidence in their product.
+If you're shopping for more expensive units, look for a protector that comes with a guarantee on your equipment.
+If the unit fails to protect your equipment from a power surge, the company will replace it.

 The main job of a surge protector is to protect devices from power surges, or an increase in voltage significantly above the designated level of electricity.
 If the surge is high enough, it can cause some heavy damage on electronics and appliances in your home.